 Managing the Reputational Fallout of a Care Home Closure

-Byfield created a communications strategy for the charity to engage with local residents, their families, the wider communities the charity helped and the media.
+Byfield created a communications strategy for the charity to engage with local residents, their families, the wide community and the media.
 Whilst the issue did involve the closure of an important public service that was relied upon, the valid safety reasons for its planned closure had been overlooked by the local media in favour of more salacious headlines.
 We advised the charity to engage with the local media and provided media training to key spokespeople.
-At the same time, we conducted local town hall meetings with affected residents and staff.
-We also ensured that the good work continued to do in the local community was communicated to the media and on social media.
+Alongside this, we conducted local town hall meetings with affected residents and staff.
+We also ensured that the good work the organisation continued to do in the local community was communicated with the press, and on social channels.